scttfrdmn/pctl/docs/SEED_SPEC.md

 ### 1. Start with Examples

-Don't write templates from scratch.
+Don't write seeds from scratch.
 Start with an example and modify it:

 ```bash
 cp seeds/library/bioinformatics.yaml my-cluster.yaml